A Note About Content

 There is profanity, sex, and violence.

-The protagonists experience and are sometimes the perpetrators of racism, misogyny, cruelty, LGBTQ discrimination, and our country’s obsession with using immigrants to perform our most miserable jobs and then claiming “they” are ruining America.
+The protagonists experience and are sometimes the perpetrators of racism, misogyny, cruelty, LGBTQ slurs, and our country’s obsession with using immigrants to perform our most miserable jobs and then claiming “they” are ruining America.

 Two characters die, one character is kidnapped, and one character leaves a trail of pregnant underage girls.